About

 { top: 10, right: 10, bottom: 10, left: 10 }

-The margin in px around the diagram area (without title).
+The padding in px around the diagram area (without title).

 Composed of 4 properties :